 What is corporate insolvency?

 Corporate insolvency has legal consequences, especially for company directors, so it’s important to understand exactly when a business is considered insolvent.
 Insolvency happens when your business is unable to pay all debts when they become due for payment.
 While this sounds straightforward, in practice, it can be difficult to know exactly when a company has passed the boundary line between short term and resolvable financial issues and legal insolvency.
 Courts determine insolvency by reviewing the company’s circumstances and various indicators of insolvency.
 This includes continuing trading losses and limited or insufficient access to alternative finance.
 If a business is finding it hard to obtain alternative financing because lenders have little confidence in its ability to meet or repay further borrowing, then there is no benefit to other creditors to see it unnecessarily increase their debts.
 These are major red flags for business insolvency.

-Courts might also look at things like a liquidity ratio that’s below one(divide total liquid assets by amount of short term borrowing), overdue tax, and a lack of timely and accurate financial information.
+Courts might also look at things like liquidity ratios that are below one(divide total liquid assets by amount of short-term borrowing), overdue tax, and a lack of timely and accurate financial information.
 The liquidity ratio indicates how well short-term borrowing is covered by easily disposed assets, while overdue tax indicates the company is withholding tax payments to preserve cash flow.
 Other signs of financial difficulty include poor cash flow and unpaid creditors.
 From a creditor’s perspective, signs of business insolvency could be late payment of invoices, dishonoured payments, or post-dated cheques.